Fahersto/Enterprise/README.md

 * To practice integrating audio middleware, such as FMOD and Wwise.
 * To serve as a testbed for developing new technologies or game ideas.

-The engine is written in C++.
+The engine is written in C++17.
 Feel free to clone the project and build on it, or use it as a point of reference in your own projects.

-## Getting started
+## Build Instructions
 1. Use Git to clone the repository with `--recurse-submodules` set.
 If you're cloning with HTTPS, your script should look similar to the following: